gentritabazi/gentritabazi/README.md

 ### Hi there 👋

+My name is Gentrit Abazi and I am a Software Engineer, currently living in Kosovo Mitrovice while working at Kosovo Pristina.
+I have more than 4+ years of experience working in projects as developer.

 <!--
 **gentritabazi01/gentritabazi01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on One2tek.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning .NET Core.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...